macelik/moswamanual/docs/source/usage.rst

 Standalone Usage
 ----------------

-Uses the same parameters as web service, and produces the same output files in your local machine.
+Uses the same parameters as web server, and produces the same output files in your local machine.

 .. code-block:: bash